The Great Indian Kitchen: Plot

 The whole responsibility of cooking, cleaning and other household chores falls on her.
 Her egotistical husband is inconsiderate of her needs and feelings.
-When she tells him that it hurts when having sex and asks for some foreplay, he remarks she seems to know everything on the topic and condescendingly tells her he should attracted to her for foreplay, making her cry to sleep.
+When she tells him that it hurts when having sex and asks for some foreplay, he remarks she seems to know everything on the topic and condescendingly tells her he should be attracted to her for foreplay, making her cry herself to sleep.

 Her father-in-law forbids her from finding employment, citing that a woman in the house brings prosperity to the family.
 When she gets her period, she is appalled to discover that the family's beliefs regarding menstruation are extremely regressive.
 She is asked to hole herself up all alone on the floor in a room, bathe in the river, eat separately and wash all the things she touches.
 She is even asked to go stay with a relative or to sleep outside during those days.

-While these events transpire, Kerala is grappling with the Sabarimala temple verdict where the courts decided that menstruation is not an impurity and so women should be allowed to visit the temple.
-Many people, including the groom's family, do not approve of the verdict.
+While these events transpire, Kerala is grappling with the Sabarimala temple verdict, where the courts decided that menstruation is not an impurity and so women should be allowed to visit the temple.
+Many people, including her husband's family, do not approve of the verdict.

 All these injustices boil over one day and end up with the wife throwing murky kitchen sink water on her husband and father-in-law and leaving the family for her freedom and dignity.
 The film ends with a scene showing her as an independent dance teacher arriving in her own car while her ex-husband is married again and the second wife seems to meet the first one's fate.

 Cast

 Production

-The shooting of the film started on July 11, 2020, in Calicut.
+The shooting of the film started on 11 July 2020, in Calicut.
 The entire movie was shot within a house except for some outdoor scenes.
 The film's principal cast includes several theatre artistes from Calicut.

 Music

-Sooraj S. Kurup composed the film's soundtracks, which consisted of two songs.
+Sooraj S. Kurup composed the film's songs of the film.
 The lyrics were written by Mrudula Devi S and Dhanya Suresh.